So, you need to find where to buy dry ice and have no idea where to start?

 The answer is yes, Walmart does sell dry ice, as you will see from the list below!

-A lot of the big grocery stores near you probably carry dry ice.
+Now a lot of the big grocery stores near you probably carry dry ice.

-The tricky part is, they don’t just leave it out in the aisles.
-You’ll usually have to ask an employee or the store manager for it.
 Since you’re already there, it’s a perfect time to use a few tricks to save money on your other groceries as well.

 Here’s my most important tip: Always call your local store first to make sure they have it.
 It’ll save you a wasted trip, as some locations carry it while others don’t.